 Travelers often ask how does a chemical toilet work when camping and why these systems are used in vans, caravans, and tents.
 A chemical toilet is simple, clean, and easy to manage.
-It uses special chemicals to break down waste and control odors, making it a popular option for many road trips.
+It uses special chemicals to break down waste and control odors (Wikipedia), making it a popular option for many road trips.
 Our team at The Vansmith has spent years helping van lifers travel with comfort and confidence.

 What Is a Chemical Toilet?